 - Home School Nomination forms will be completed online (Completed by your OISP advisors).

 - Photocopy of Passport ID Page

-At the CIEE Study Center in Hyderabad, students have the choice of three housing options: guest house, dorm or homestay.
-Although every attempt is made to grant each student's preferences, roommate and housing assignments are based upon availability and other factors.
-Therefore, your housing preference cannot be guaranteed.
-Once the housing has been allotted for the semester, students may not change to another housing option.
+Study abroad students have the choice of two housing options, and meals are included with both.
+Although every attempt is made to grant each student’s preference, roommate and housing assignments are based upon availability and other factors.
+Therefore, housing preferences cannot be guaranteed.
+Housing options include:

 Tagore International House—The Tagore International House provides furnished and air conditioned, single and double occupancy rooms on the University of Hyderabad campus.
 Students will be provided a double room by assigning a roommate either from CIEE or other study abroad groups.
 The Tagore International House also includes a common dining room, a small computer facility, TV room, and laundry facilities with washers.
 Food is excellent, with many vegetarian options.
 While most of the food is Indian, some western food items are also available.
 As Tagore International House is just 1.8 miles from the central campus, students typically ride bicycles, use the university shuttle service, or walk to and from class.